RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

 And this is where Obsidian Mathematics comes in!

+This plugin also offers **math preview in blockquotes & callouts**.

 ## Installation

-Since this plugin is before official submission, you can only manually install it.
+Since this plugin is before official submission, you can only manually install it for now.

 ## Dependencies

-Although many features of this plugin don't depend on other community plugins, I strongly recommend you to install [MathLinks](https://github.com/zhaoshenzhai/obsidian-mathlinks)  together.
+Although many features of this plugin don't depend on other community plugins, I strongly recommend you to install [MathLinks](https://github.com/zhaoshenzhai/obsidian-mathlinks) ver. >= 0.4.0 together.

 ## Features

+The most important features of this plugin are:
 - Math callouts
 - Automatic equation numbering
+- Math preview in blockquotes & callouts

 ### Math callouts